 - Before it reaches the ground, rain transforms into ice pellets.
 Sleet causes moisture on roadways to freeze, making them slick so it is advised to avoid walking outside in this situation.

 - Winter weather is predicted to create substantial disruptions and may even be dangerous.
-These conditions should not be life threatening if prudence is employed.
-Therefore it is advised to avoid unnecessary activities outside in winter where temperature reaches to negative.
+These conditions should not be life-threatening if prudence is employed.
+Therefore, it is advised to avoid unnecessary activities outside in winter where the temperature reaches negative.

 - Don’t let clothes get wet.
 Wet clothing chills the body rapidly.

-- Don’t use alcohol, tobacco and certain medications.
+- Don’t use alcohol, tobacco, or certain medications.
 Because it will increase your susceptibility to cold.

-- Check to See If Roads Are Safe Before Driving: Online snow plough monitors make it simple to see if your area’s roads are clear and safe to travel after a snowstorm.
+- Check to See If Roads Are Safe Before Driving: Online snowplow monitors make it simple to see if your area’s roads are clear and safe to travel after a snowstorm.

 In a home, how chilly is too cold?